There’s nothing quite like a hot summer evening, the smoky smell of the barbecue and an ice-cold drink in hand.

 Asking your guests to bring a salad to your backyard barbecue is the best way to keep the various flavors and nutrients flowing.
 Keep it quick and easy but also think outside the typical salad box.
 We highly recommend trying our vegetarian-friendly Chickpea, Avocado & Feta Salad.
 It comes together in minutes and is so flavourful!

 3. Don’t Be Afraid of Vegetarian Burgers

 Vegetarian burgers often get a bad rap.
 But when done right, they can be just as delicious on the grill.
 Use chickpeas, lentils or black beans as a base and build from there.
-You can use an egg to bind, or keep it vegan with a chia egg (3 tablespoon of water mixed with 1 tablespoon of chia seeds).
+You can use an egg to bind or keep it vegan with a chia egg (3 tablespoons of water mixed with 1 tablespoon of chia seeds).